ICULingLab/drenjongke/README.md

       If you use our corpus for academic work, please cite:
       <pre>
-      Ashida, Mana, Seunghun J. Lee, Kunzang Namgyal will present a paper titled <b>"Building a Part-of-Speech Tagged Corpus for Drenjongke (Bhutia)"</b> at the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing [AACL-IJCNLP 2020]
+      Ashida, Mana, Seunghun J. Lee, Kunzang Namgyal (2020) <b>"Building a Part-of-Speech Tagged Corpus for Drenjongke (Bhutia)"</b>, The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing [AACL-IJCNLP 2020].
       </pre>